-- 9.1 The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1 were considered as part of the Authority's 2017/2018 budget setting process which established a total budget requirement of £94.848 million.
-As at the end of December 2017 actual expenditure was £72.632 million compared to a profiled budget of £72.670 million resulting in a £0.038 million underspend.
-Based on Best Value Accounting Code of Practice the estimated cost of staff engaged in prevention work, including an element for watch based firefighters for 2017/2018 is £13.2 million. - 9.2 The cost of delivering services which contribute to the performance achievements comprise goods such as smoke alarms and staff time.
-The staff time includes those who are solely engaged in prevention work and watch based staff that provide emergency response as well as prevention services. - 9.3 The revised full year budget for smoke alarms and other supporting materials in 2017/2018 is £348,100.
-Actual expenditure as at the end of December 2017 was £262,500.
-Expenditure for the third quarter is in line with the profiled budget.
+- 9.1 The level of response, protection and prevention resources required to achieve the targets for the operational indicators shown in Appendix 1, were considered as part of the Authority's 2017/2018 budget setting process which established a total budget requirement of £94.848million.
+Based on Best Value Accounting Code of Practice, the estimated cost of staff engaged in prevention work including an element for watch based firefighters for 2017/2018 is £13.2 million.
+The cost of delivering services which contribute to the performance achievements comprise goods such as smoke alarms and staff time.
+The staff time includes those who are solely engaged in prevention work and watch based staff that provide emergency response as well as prevention services. - 9.2 Expenditure on smoke alarms and other supporting materials in 2017/18 is £330,300.